shakhscode/Customer-KYC-data-validation-with-SQL/README.md

 - age is not less than 18, on the date of login.

-- There are no same email address for different customers.
+- There is no same email address for different customers.

 - Length of contact number should be 10 only.

 - Civil score should not more than 900 and less than 200.

-Check the above criteria and if any wrong data is found then remove it.
+Check the above criteria and if anything found wrong then remove it or flag it accordingly.
 Also create some triggers for validating the future data.

 ### 2. Manual Data Validation and Cleaning